0xAX/linux-insides/Booting/linux-bootstrap-2.md

 - `serial,ttyS0,115200`
 - `ttyS0,115200`

-The parameters defines the name of a serial port, the port number and the baud rate.
-The pointer to the kernel command line is stored in the kernel setup header and can be accessed through `boot_params.hdr.cmd_line_ptr`.
-The `parse_earlyprintk` function tries to find the `earlyprintk` option in the kernel command line, parse it if it was found and initialize the serial console parameters with one of the values above.
+These parameters define the name of a serial port, the port number, and the [baud](https://en.wikipedia.org/wiki/Baud) rate.

+The pointer to the kernel command line is stored in the kernel setup header that was copied in the previous section.
+The kernel setup code accesses it using `boot_params.hdr.cmd_line_ptr`.
+The `parse_earlyprintk` function tries to find the `earlyprintk` option in the kernel command line, parse it, and initialize the serial console with the given parameters.
 If the `earlyprintk` option is given and contains valid values, the initialization of the serial console takes place in the `early_serial_init` function.
-There is nothing specific to Linux kernel in the initialization of a serial console, so we will skip this part.
-If you want to dive deeper by yourself, more information you can find [here](https://wiki.osdev.org/Serial_Ports#Port_Addresses) and learn [arch/x86/boot/early_serial_console.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/early_serial_console.c) step by step.
+There is nothing specific to the Linux kernel in the initialization of a serial console, so we will skip this part.
+If you want to dive deeper, you can find more information [here](https://wiki.osdev.org/Serial_Ports#Port_Addresses) and learn [arch/x86/boot/early_serial_console.c](https://github.com/torvalds/linux/blob/master/arch/x86/boot/early_serial_console.c) step by step.

 After the serial port initialization we can see the first output: